-Gregory Neal Akers Senior Vice President of Advanced Security Initiatives Threat Response, Intelligence and Development
+Senior Vice President of Advanced Security Initiatives - Cisco Security and Trust Organization

-Greg Akers is the Senior Vice President of Advanced Security Initiatives and Chief Technology Officer within the Threat Response, Intelligence and Development (TRIAD) group at Cisco.
+Greg Akers is the Senior Vice President of Advanced Security Initiatives and Chief Technology Officer within the Security and Trust Organization (STO) at Cisco.
 With more than two decades of executive experience, Akers brings a wide range of technical and security knowledge to his current role.
 A major focus of his group is to expand security awareness and launch product resiliency initiatives throughout Cisco's development organization to deliver high-quality and secure products to customers.
 He also serves as executive sponsor of the Cisco Disability Awareness Network.

 Akers joined Cisco in 1993.
 He has held a variety of technical, managerial and executive roles at Cisco.
 These have included networking engineer, Vice President for the Worldwide Technical Assistance Center, Senior Vice President-CTO Services and Senior Vice President-Global Governments Solutions Group.
 He also holds the CCIE certification.